-The courts rarely consider whether the contract is fair; for example, if your friend offers you $5 to create their website, and you do it, the courts only care that you agreed to create the website and performed the duties, not whether that was a fair deal.
-Only if there’s been an abuse of power, like your friend got you to agree to design the website when you were inebriated, will the courts declare the contract unenforceable.
+The courts rarely consider whether the contract is fair; for example, if your friend offers you $5 to create their website, and you do it, the the judge may only care that you agreed to create the website and performed the duties, not whether that was a fair deal.Of course, courts won’t enforce a contract where there has been clear unfairness, such as a minor signing the contract or the contract signature being procured by fraud.

 Another example of a potentially enforceable contract is if you verbally offer to pay a friend $200 to paint your living room.
 The friend completes the task, and because you made a verbal agreement, you’re obligated to pay your friend the $200.
 However, it’s one party’s word against the other’s, which will make it difficult for your friend to prove that you owe them $200 if they take you to court.
 This is why many people prefer to get contracts in writing and signed by both parties before commencing work.